 Faculty: One of the highlights of the program is its distinguished art faculty, which includes internationally known artists whose works have been exhibited in New York, San Francisco, and throughout the Northeast and Midwest.
 FLCC's instructors bring real-life experience as artists and play an important role in your success.

-The A.S. fine arts degree program at FLCC is offered at least 50 percent online.
-For more information on FLCC's online learning programs, contact the Office of Online Learning at (585)-785-1303 or you can visit the colleges' online degree programs page.
+The A.S.
+Fine Arts degree program at FLCC is offered at least 50 percent online.
+For more information on FLCC's online learning programs, contact the Office of Online Learning at (585)785-1303 or visit the College's Online Degree Programs page.

 Program Learning Outcomes